starch-uk/sca-extra/PLAN.md

    - Install husky for Git hooks
    - Create `.husky/pre-commit` hook to automatically format XML files
    - Use `lint-staged` to format only staged files
-   - Configure `.lintstagedrc` to format XML files with Prettier
+   - Configure `.lintstagedrc` or `package.json` lint-staged section to format XML files with Prettier
    - Ensure all committed XML files are formatted with Prettier before commit
    - Hook should run automatically on `git commit`